 The key ecological relationships that define the structure and function of the Blackwater River cSAC are likely to be impacted by ongoing nutrient enrichment of its constituent rivers.
-This may have direct effects by reducing dissolved only gen and leading to loss of species.
-Indirect effects include loss of were substrate with specific ecological function (e.g. spawning grave) where to blanketing with opportunistic aquatic plants.
+This may have direct effects by reducing dissolved on the substrate with specific ecological function (e.g. spawning grave) are to blanketing with opportunistic aquatic plants.